adiezsanchez/intestinal_organoid_yolov8/README.md

    <code>jupyter lab</code>

 7. Open 1_image_analysis.ipynb, define your username and desired resolution for the output plates and run all the cells.

+8. You will find all the results under <code>.output/USERNAME</code>, to explore the extracted stats run 2_image_analysis.ipynb.